Choosing the correct RC Helicopter Material shouldn't cause you stress too.

 The tail boom is the long section that attaches to the main mechanical section that of course has a tail rotor at the other end.

-Not all that long ago, the only RC helicopter material we had was aluminum.
+When I first took up the hobby in 1989, the only RC helicopter material we had was aluminum.
 Aluminum is strong and light, dissipates heat well, and is inexpensive.
 It is still a common material in use for both the main frame structures and tail boom sections of most nitro, gas, and turbine RC helicopters and a few larger electric ones.
 However, it tends to be too heavy for small and micro electric models.

 Other than being too heavy for micro helis, aluminum has two other minor disadvantages.
 Over time it can develop stress cracks.
 This is more common with nitro engine helicopters because of the very high frequency vibrations associated with engines running at 15 to 18 thousand RPM.
 These cracks will usually occur where the engine is mounted to the side frames or at the starter shaft bearing block (if your heli uses this starting method).